mlverse/torch/content/start/guess_the_correlation/index.markdown

 }
 ```

-Whenever we'll have passed through the training set once, we want to double-check performance on the validation set.
+Whenever we'll have passed through the training set once, we'll want to double-check performance on the validation set.

 ```r